Accessibility statement for tmbc.gov.uk

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

-We will seek to ensure that any new PDFs or Word documents we publish on our main site meet accessibility standards.
+We will ensure that any new PDFs or Word documents we publish on our main site meet accessibility standards.

 Preparation of this statement